kyg0910/DeepGenerativeModel-A-Statistical-Perspective/README.md

 ## Description
 This repository is for the pilot course on "Deep Generative Models: A Statistical Perspective" at the Ulsan National Institute of Science and Technology (UNIST).
-Useful resources include [[STT997: Deep Generative Model: A Statistical Perspective]](https://github.com/kyg0910/-STT997-Deep-Generative-Model/tree/main), which was a Ph.D.-level graduate course held at Michigan State University and taught by Dr. Younggeun Kim
+Useful resources include [[STT997: Deep Generative Model: A Statistical Perspective]](https://github.com/kyg0910/-STT997-Deep-Generative-Model/tree/main), which was a Ph.D.-level graduate course held at Michigan State University and taught by Dr. Younggeun Kim, and [[MTH344: Mathematical Statistics]](https://github.com/kyg0910/MTH344-Mathematical-Statistics), which is a undergraduate course held at UNIST and taught by Dr. Younggeun Kim

 ## Course Development Team Information
 **Program Developers:** Drs.
 Younggeun Kim and Jaejun Yoo